LucasJWilliams/TringBellringers/content/news/700_charter.md

 ---
-date: 2022-06-05
+date: 2015-12-20
 description: "Ringing to commemorate the 700th Anniversary of the granting of Tring's market charter"
 featured_image: "images/platinum_jubilee.jpg"
 title: "700th Anniversary of Tring's market charter"
 ---
 The bells of SS Peter & Paul, Tring have played their part in commemorating the 700th anniversary of the granting in 1315 By Edward II of the Charter for market to be held in Tring.

-A peal of [5183 changes of Tring Surprise Major](https://bb.ringingworld.co.uk/view.php?id=1094699) was rung at the beginning of the year.
+A peal[^1] of [5183 changes of Tring Surprise Major](https://bb.ringingworld.co.uk/view.php?id=1094699) was rung at the beginning of the year.

 At the beginning of June local ringers rang [1315 changes of Grandsire triples](https://bb.ringingworld.co.uk/view.php?id=1088992).